tuomax7/slack-bot-hilma/README.md

 `main.py` defines all of the procurement API search logic.
 The following search configuration values can be set to define what type of procurement notices are searched for.

+- `MESSAGE_NOTICE_LIMIT`: maximum number of procurement notices sent to user per message
 - `SEARCH_TERMS`: an array that includes all search strings, such as: 'software', 'application', etc.
-- `COUNT`: maximum number of procurement notices sent to user
-- `PROCUREMENT_TYPE_CODE`: what type of procurement notices are looked for, e.g. 'services'

 ---